 Leads and serves as a clearinghouse for scholarship, policy and best practice for all postsecondary student transitions.

-Serves as the central resource for parents and families of Carolina students, Parents Programs offers informative communications, including a monthly newsletter, and coordinates the annual Parents Weekend.
+Serves as the central resource for parents and families of Carolina students.
+Parent and Family Programs offers informative communications, including a monthly newsletter and award winning mobile-app, and coordinates the annual Family Weekend.

 Assists students in applying to medical, law and health-related professional schools.